 - Interviews with experts

 If a steady stream of video content seems like a lot of work, that’s because it is.
 Video production can take time and resources that some businesses don’t have a lot of.
-Which is why podcasting is an alternative worth looking into, both appearing as a guest and maintaining your own podcasts.
+This is why podcasting is an alternative worth looking into, both appearing as a guest and maintaining your own podcasts.

 Millennial interest in business podcasts has revitalized what was once a stalled genre.
 And they can be a great way to reach prospects outside the office.
 Take a look at the chart below.
 As you can see, research has found that Millennials will listen to podcasts at all kinds of times of the day and while doing all kinds of things.
 In a nutshell, they are powerful lead generation tactics that work 24/7, and who wouldn’t love to take advantage of that?